Summary

 Under conditions in which offshore containers are often transported and handled, the “normal” rate of wear and tear is high, and damage necessitating repair will occur.

-However, containers designed and certified according to this Standard for Certification should have sufficient strength to withstand the normal forces encountered in offshore operations, and not suffer complete failure even if subject to more extreme loads.
+However, containers designed and certified according to this Standard for Certification should have sufficient strength to withstand the harsh forces encountered in offshore operations, and not suffer complete failure even if subjected to more extreme loads.

 How are offshore reefer containers tested?